 Photography and image credits

-Paul Abbit, Blaise Adilon, Martin Argyroglo, Johnna Arnold, Flora Bartlett, James Bennet, Ben Blackall, Christopher Burke, Martin John Callanan, Jim Campbell, Hong Cheolki, Colin Davison, Volke Döhne, Marc Domage, European Space Agency, Thomas Farnetti, Kathryn Faulkner, Paul Green, Hamburg Observatory, Vibeke Hermanrud, Kristin von Hirsch, Cui Junjun, Andy Keate, Peter Legris, Ken Lennox, John McKenzie, Max McClure, Peter Mallet, Andrew Meredith, MIND THE FILM, Fraser Muggeridge studio, Zeller & Moye, Tina Norris, Irene Pérez Hernández, Giorgia Polizzi, Ed Reeve, Ian Rutheford, Remis Ščerbauskas, Simon Steven, Jerry L. Thompson, We Are Tape, Marco De Scalzi, Veikko Somerpuro, Skoyts AS, Francis Ware, Hans Jürgen Wege, Steve White, Kauakea Winston, and Jens Ziehe.
+Paul Abbit, Blaise Adilon, Lars-Ingar Bragvin Andresen, Martin Argyroglo, Johnna Arnold, Einar Aslaksen, Flora Bartlett, James Bennet, Ben Blackall, Christopher Burke, Martin John Callanan, Jim Campbell, Hong Cheolki, Colin Davison, Volke Döhne, Marc Domage, European Space Agency, Thomas Farnetti, Kathryn Faulkner, Paul Green, Hamburg Observatory, Neil Hanna, Vibeke Hermanrud, Kristin von Hirsch, Cui Junjun, Andy Keate, Eivind Lauritzen, Peter Legris, Ken Lennox, John McKenzie, Max McClure, Peter Mallet, Andrew Meredith, MIND THE FILM, Fraser Muggeridge studio, Zeller & Moye, Tina Norris, Irene Pérez Hernández, Giorgia Polizzi, Ed Reeve, Ian Rutheford, Remis Ščerbauskas, Simon Steven, Jerry L. Thompson, We Are Tape, Marco De Scalzi, Veikko Somerpuro, Skoyts AS, Francis Ware, Hans Jürgen Wege, Steve White, Kauakea Winston, David Wood, and Jens Ziehe.

 100 Billion Suns (Venice).
 Commissioned by Haunch of Venison and AnOther magazine, UK, curated by Matt Watkins, with photographs by Martin John Callanan and assistance from Nathan Thomas.